ElnazHnia/Ecommerce-Sales-Analysis/README.md

 ---

 ## 📂 Repository Structure

-Ecommerce-Sales-Analysis/
-│
+- screenshots/
-├── screenshots/        # Dashboard images
+  Dashboard images used in the README

+- PowerBI/
-├── PowerBI/            # Power BI (.pbix) file
+  Power BI report file (.pbix)

+- SQL/
-├── SQL/                # SQL views & transformations
+  SQL views and transformations used to build the analytics layer

+- docker-compose.yml
-├── docker-compose.yml  # PostgreSQL setup
+  PostgreSQL setup for running the database locally

+- convert_to_csv.py
-├── convert_to_csv.py   # Data preparation
+  Data preparation script (Kaggle dataset → clean CSV)

-└── README.md
+- README.md
+  Project documentation

 ---